typhomnt/Website/content/post/npr_shading.md

 In my current research I decided to decompose the actual content as a combination of Line Arting, Shading and Brushing.

 ### Line art ###
 Line Art depicts object silhouette and inner details with a varying thickness.
 While 2D cartoons use them a lot, many other styles do not include line art at all.
+In our 3D context, there are various ways of computing silhouttes and

 ### Shading ###